 You have the right to workers’ compensation when you suffer an injury at work.
 In Nevada, every employer with at least one employee must carry workers’ compensation insurance to provide vital protection in the event of an accident.
 Nevada workers’ compensation offers coverage for any medical bills associated with your injury, from the immediate trip to the hospital (often in the back of an ambulance) to long-term care for more serious injuries.
 You can also receive 2/3 of your income from workers’ comp while you recover from your injuries.

 If you suffer a permanent disability as a result of your injuries, you may continue to receive disability payments until the age of 70: 2/3 of your monthly income at the time of your accident.
 You may also seek partial disability payments if you suffer a permanent disability that does not prevent you from working completely, but does cause lifelong disability and limitation.
+Speaking to a skilled Henderson personal injury attorney can help walk you through this process.

 How Is a Workers’ Compensation Claim Different From a Personal Injury Claim?